-2 Includes other financial assets such as current and deferred tax assets as presented in the consolidated statement of the financial position.
+2 Includes other financial assets such as assets held for sale, current and deferred tax assets as presented in the consolidated statement of the financial position.
 Additionally, non-financial assets are included in that position where maturities are not applicable as property and equipment and investments in associates and joint ventures.
 Due to their nature non-financial assets consist mainly of assets expected to be recovered after more than 12 months.